 Episode 53 - Ben Taylor

-It’s the brainchild of Ben Taylor, the co-founder of the Canadian company, who’s got a soft spot for the classic designs of the 60s and 70s, whether its fashion, cars, or motorcycles.
-He had a dream to combine the cutting-edge technology of the EV world with the timeless styling of classic small-displacement Japanese motorcycles…think a cafe’d Kawasaki KZ200 or a Honda CB250, with a battery and electric hub-mounted motor instead of an internal combustion engine.
-After meeting his co-founder, Steve, who was already building cafe-racers for fun, Beachman was born.
+Taylor had a dream to combine the cutting-edge technology of the electric-vehicle world with the timeless styling of classic small-displacement motorcycles—think café’d Honda CB200 or Kawasaki KZ200, with a battery and hub-mounted motor replacing the internal-combustion engine.
+Once Taylor met co-founder Steve Payne, who was already building cafe-racers for fun, Beachman was born.

-But Ben’s aim is higher than just cramming a battery into a classic-styled bike, he wants folks who would normally never throw a leg over a motorcycle to try a Beachman, introduce a whole new crowd to just how fun two wheels can be, and prove to the world that small electric motorcycles can be a viable form of transportation.
+But Taylor’s target is higher than just cramming a battery into a warmed-over classic.
+He wants folks who would normally never throw a leg over a motorcycle to try a Beachman, to introduce a whole new crowd to how fun two wheels can be, and to prove to the world that small electric motorcycles are a convenient and viable form of modern-day transportation.